Thermodynamic formalism for correspondences: Holomorphic and anti-holomorphic correspondences

 \section{Holomorphic and anti-holomorphic correspondences}

-In this section, we discuss our primary motivation for the investigation in this work: two examples in complex dynamics, especially the first one.
-Since we will apply our theory developed throughout this work to them, the reader can skip this section in the first read.
+In this section, we focus on our primary motivation for the investigation in this article: two examples in complex dynamics.
+We also discuss the degenerate cases of transition matrices and single-valued maps.
+Since we will apply our theory developed throughout this article to them, the reader can skip this section in the first read.